 In this paper you will investigate a variety of theoretical perspectives on social life.
 Some perspectives examine how social structures are built up from individual action, whether driven by evolutionary psychology, decided by rational choice, or motivated by meaningful values.
 Others identify the emergent properties of social life, ranging from face-to-face interaction to social networks to structures of thought.
 You will use these perspectives to investigate substantive problems.
-What explains the persistence of gender inequality?
 Why do social norms change?
 How do some groups manage to solve problems of collective action?
+How does trust link to economic development?
 Throughout, you will learn how the insights of classical sociologists are being advanced in contemporary research.
 There will be opportunities to draw on your knowledge of animal behaviour, biological evolution, and human psychology.